-This program exposes students to current issues, policies, and practices in integrated water resources management, leadership, environmental and regulatory policies, water law, finance, professional relations and core concepts in water science and engineering.
-This curriculum was designed by water experts, leaders in regional water industry, board members, and former certificate graduates as well as a special advisory committee.
+This program exposes students to current issues, policies, and practices in integrated water resources management, leadership, law, finance, regulatory policies and core concepts in water science and engineering.
+The curriculum was designed by water experts and leaders in the regional water industry.

-To successfully complete the certificate, five courses are required to be completed within a four year period.
-Once the core survey course (WTRM 401) is completed, participants may pick and chose the order of classes in which they wish to enroll.
+To successfully complete the certificate, five courses are required to be completed within a three year period.
+Participants must begin by completing WTRM 401, the core survey course.
+Participants may then pick and chose the order of classes in which they wish to enroll.
 Taken sequentially, the certificate takes approximately 17 months.

 *Please note: WTRM 401 is open to the public and may be taken as a stand alone course.
 Participants do not need to submit the program application in order to participate.
 Course registration is now available for spring 2018.